 The wood table and chairs are teak and handmade in Belgium by the French company Massant, and, John said, they age gracefully outside.
 The mix of white, black, wood and a little color from the flowers makes up a simple but sophisticated arrangement.
-That to me is very John Derain.
+That to me is very John Derian.

 John grew up in Watertown, Massachusetts, the youngest of six children.
 "I didn't fit in; I was the only creative one in my family," he remembers.
 "I was always making things.
 I built forts and things in trees and was always creating an environment."
 As an adult he produced wreaths and other decorative objects for gift shops, and then started making decoupage items, gluing nineteenth-century imagery to the bottom of glass plates.
 The decoupage business took off and John opened his store at 6 East 2nd Street in 1994.
-A close-by dry goods store which offers textiles, furniture, rugs and art, was opened in 2006.
+The close-by Dry Goods store which offers textiles, furniture, rugs and art, was opened in 2006.

 An assortment of light fixtures hangs over the store cash register.